isomerpages/moe-punggolviewpri/_ez-links/For Parents/For Parents.md

 This issue of Parent Kit aims to help you understand what HBL is and how you can support your children during the period of Full HBL.

-We hope you find the issue useful, especially for those of you who are also working from home.
+We hope you find the issue useful, especially for those of you who are also working from home.&nbsp;

 Stay home, stay safe, stay curious.

-<iframe width="560" height="350" src="https://www.youtube.com/embed/E9t53lZw_rg" title="What to expect of home-based learning – Deputy Director-General of Education (Curriculum) explains" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="350" src="https://www.youtube.com/embed/E9t53lZw_rg" title="What to expect of home-based learning – Deputy Director-General of Education (Curriculum) explains" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>

 [Click here to view the file below, in a new window](/files/Resource%20Kit%20-%20HBL%20(Part%202).pdf)